olson-sean-k/nym/README.md

 ### Captures

-Captures are typically indexed from a from-pattern using a hash followed by an index, like `{#1}`.
+Captures index a from-pattern using a hash followed by the index, like `{#1}`.
 These indices count from one; the zero index is used for the full text of a match.
 Empty braces also respresent the full text of a match, so `{#0}` and `{}` are equivalent.

 Captures may include a condition.
 Conditions specify substitution text based on whether or not the match text is empty.
 Conditions follow capture identifiers